TOTAL FREE HEALTH AND SAFETY DOCUMENTS DOWNLOADING SOURCE

 8. The rope access person will descend using glass suckers under the supervision of IRATA level 03 supervisors.

-9. Rope access technicians to monitor wind speed by visual inspection of a monitor loose hanging rope movement so to determine wind speed while on the rope.
+9. Rope access technicians monitor wind speed by visual inspection of a monitor loose hanging rope movement to determine wind speed while on the rope.

-10. Monitor water movement on the glass so to determine wind speed.
+10. Monitor water movement on the glass to determine wind speed.

 Hazards Identified-Working at Height